cnlohr/csgp4/README.md

  * Figure out why Deep Space is off some.
  * Can we avoid extra call to sgp4 in sgp4init?
  * Is meanMotion1, meanMotion2 used at all?
 Can we just remove them?  (and ndot)
+ * Make it so `sgp4init_simple` can take epoch as epocf and epoch fraction.

 ## Resources